1

 Hello, Shell!

-Why shell scripting?
+Why learn shell scripting?

 Two lines every script needs